cs1302uga/cs1302-ce16/README.md

    using the `sort` methods that the exercise had you inspect in the previous step?
    Try it!
 For each of the four possibilities, indicate a guess in your notes as to whether or not it will work.
 Then, try each possibility independently to confirm your guess.

-If a possiblility works, then add code to the `Driver` class that demos how it works in a meaningful way.
+   * If a possiblility **does work**, then add code to the `Driver` class that demos how it works in a meaningful way.
+   * If a possiblility **does NOT work**, then note why.

    Here is a table to help you keep track of the different combinations.

    | Class     | `sort(T[])` | `max(T[])` |